HL7/davinci-crd/input/pagecontent/cards.md

 If returning a card rather than a system action, this card type **SHOULD NOT** be returned for hook types that are likely to be triggered by clinical users rather than administrative staff.
 Cards of this type would be appropriate for hooks such as encounter-start or appointment-book but would not be appropriate for order-select or order-sign.

+<p class="added-content">A profile defining the expectations of an Adjust Coverage response can be found <a href="StructureDefinition-CRDHooksResponse-adjustCoverage.html">here</a>.</p>

 ### Launch SMART Application Response Type
 SMART apps allow more sophisticated interaction between payers and providers.
 They provide full control over user interface, workflow, etc. With permission, they can also access patient clinical data to help guide the interactive experience and minimize data entry.
 Apps can provide a wide variety of functions, including eligibility checking, guiding users through form entry, providing education, etc.